 More detailed descriptions about the legendary ad, people who applied, what they had to do in order to get selected, what kind of traits Dennis and Eckhardt were expecting from the applicants.
 Many of them were shocked to see such an ad in newspapers in the first place.
 It sounded too good to be true to many and it did change the life of so many people.
 Some of the true / false questions asked from the applicants are listed in the book and I tried to quickly answer them myself.
-There’s no right answers included but hopefully I did good enough.
+The right answers aren’t included but hopefully I did good enough.
 One of the key factors here is why people with outstanding intelligence can be terrible traders.

 Training of the Turtles

 Dennis taught the Turtles his theory-driven quantitative trading approach – mechanical trend-following based on a set of rules.
 Some core axioms of the Turtles sound very relevant even today, almost 40 years later; similar to what I have written down myself.
 Dennis and Eckhardt were very strict about their rules and they had to let some people go, so not everyone made the cut.
 An eye-opening story how the Turtles were taught to go against basic human nature, the flaws that we may not notice while making decisions but actually hurt our trading performance significantly.